 Investors must also prepare the trading name under which the branch will operate in Georgia, as well as the official address where the branch will develop its business activities.
 All the registration information of the parent company is required – the legal name of the founder, the registration detail of the respective company obtained from the Companies Register in the respective country, as well as the respective company’s identification code.

 The documents that will presented to the Georgian authorities, issued by the institutions of the country where the parent company originates, have to be notarized or apostilled in the said country.
 When they will be added to the registration file, for a successful process of company formation in Georgia, the said documents will have to be translated and certified by a local public notary.
-If you need in-depth information on the full procedure, you can rely on our team of consultants in company registration in Georgia
+If you need in-depth information on the full procedure, you can rely on our team of consultants in company registration in Georgia.

-In 2021, the procedure for company formation in Georgia for local branches has not been modified, which means that all the steps that were traditionally required will be maintained throughout the year.
-Thus, those who want to register a branch in Georgia in 2021 do not have to search for various amendments to the legal procedures required for this; however, if you need assistance on the process of registering a branch in 2021, our team of consultants in company registration in Georgia remains at your disposal.
+In 2023, the procedure for company formation in Georgia for local branches has not been modified, which means that all the steps that were traditionally required will be maintained throughout the year.
+Thus, those who want to register a branch in Georgia in 2023 do not have to search for various amendments to the legal procedures required for this; however, if you need assistance on the process of registering a branch in 2023, our team of consultants in company registration in Georgia remains at your disposal.

 Are there any other registration requirements for a Georgian branch?

 It is important to know that Georgia offers asimple registration procedure and thus, the branch can be registered with the authorities working under the Ministry of Justice in only one day.
 If the company’s representatives pay an extra fee, the registration can be completed in the same day in which the required documents were deposited with these institutions.
-Foreign investors must also observe the requirements applicable for VAT registration in Georgia
+Foreign investors must also observe the requirements applicable for VAT registration in Georgia.

 Furthermore, the investors will also need to open a corporate bank account for the branch office operating in Georgia, which can be set up in the local currency or any other foreign currency.
 In this situation, the representatives of the parent company need to provide documents that attest the fact that the beneficial owners hold at least 25% of the capital of the legal entity.

 In some cases, a power of attorney empowering the director of the branch may be needed together with the aforementioned documents.
 Additionally, we can help you notarize and translate any documents.
 Our company formation experts in Georgia can help you obtain a power of attorney and submit any other documents needed for the incorporation of the branch.

 What are the tax advantages of starting a branch in Georgia?

-- • the corporate income tax, charged at the standard rate of 15%;
+- the corporate income tax, charged at the standard rate of 15%;

-- • the value added tax, charged at the standard rate of 18%;
+- the value added tax, charged at the standard rate of 18%;

-- • those who want to open a company in Georgia must know that they will become liable for the payment of the value added tax when the annual taxable turnover reaches GEL 100,000;
+- those who want to open a company in Georgia must know that they will become liable for the payment of the value added tax when the annual taxable turnover reaches GEL 100,000;

-- • in the case in which the Georgian branch is involved in import activities, one must know that customs duties can be charged at rates of 0%, 5% or 12%, depending on the nature of the goods;
+- in the case in which the Georgian branch is involved in import activities, one must know that customs duties can be charged at rates of 0%, 5% or 12%, depending on the nature of the goods;

-- • Georgia also charges the excise tax, applied to specific categories of goods, such as alcohol, tobacco, automobiles, natural gas and others and the rates vary from GEL 0.12 per unit to GEL 800 per unit.
+- Georgia also charges the excise tax, applied to specific categories of goods, such as alcohol, tobacco, automobiles, natural gas and others and the rates vary from GEL 0.12 per unit to GEL 800 per unit.